 Stage Description 1.
 Prepare a Linux VM machine with Ubuntu 20.04, 18.04, 16.04 LTS x64.
 This machine will be the host for the Fortify OAST image.
 2. Install Docker Engine on Ubuntu for Linux on the Linux VM machine.
 For more information, see https://docs.docker.com/engine/install/ubuntu/.
 3. Pull the Fortify OAST Docker image.
 See "Pulling the Fortify OAST Image" on the next page.
 4. Configure settings on the Ubuntu Linux Docker host machine to disable the embedded DNS server and use a manual DNS configuration.
-See " Configuring the Ubuntu Linux Docker Host Machine" on the next page.
+See "Configuring the Ubuntu Linux Docker Host Machine" on the next page.
 5. Run the Fortify OAST container.
-See "Running the OAST Container" on page 30.
-6. Do one of the following: Configure Fortify WebInspect to use the Fortify OAST server.
-See "Configuring Fortify WebInspect for OAST" on page 31.
+See "Running the OAST Container" on page 31.
+6. Configure Fortify WebInspect to use the Fortify OAST server.
+See "Configuring Fortify WebInspect for OAST" on page 32.
 Pass environment variables in the Docker run command to start your Fortify WebInspect container and use the Fortify OAST server.
-See "Running Fortify WebInspect on Docker with Fortify OAST" on page 33.
-7. Do one of the following: Configure the target web application to use the Fortify OAST server.
-See "Configuring the Target Application for OAST " on page 34.
+See "Running Fortify WebInspect on Docker with Fortify OAST" on page 34.
+7. Configure the target web application to use the Fortify OAST server.
+See "Configuring the Target Application for OAST " on page 35.
 Run the target application container with the Fortify OAST server.
-See "Running the Target Application in Docker with OAST" on page 36.
+See "Running the Target Application in Docker with OAST" on page 37.